The Alpine Pacific Touring Coast -The Coast With The Most, Kaikoura

 We are up early this morning, with a short trip down the road to catch the reinstated Coastal Pacific Train.
 Once settled into our seats and underway we can enjoy breakfast with an ever-changing view.
-Our Coastal train Journey north will run from Christchurch through Kaikoura then on to Picton, where we will turn around and travel back to Kaikoura.
+Our coastal train journey north will run from Christchurch through Kaikoura then on to Picton, where we will turn around and travel back to Kaikoura.
 You will see some of New Zealand’s most incredible scenery.
-It’s the perfect way to travel and with the added wonder of seeing the quake damage first hand.
-We will pass through the patchwork farmlands of the Canterbury Plains and journey over the regions magnificent braided rivers.
-The Coastal Pacific train is rated one of New Zealand’s best scenic train trips, with an on-board licensed café, GPS triggered (at-seat) commentary and open air-viewing, it’s an unforgettable experience and a relaxing journey for all.
-Once we reach the coastal town of Picton, at the head of the Marlborough’s sounds, we will hop off the train stretch the legs for half an hour, then return to the train to cruise the rails once again along the rugged coastline to our final destination Kaikoura.
-Arriving mid-afternoon, we will bus the short distance to our seaside accommodation then out for tea.
+We will pass through the patchwork farmlands of the Canterbury Plains and journey over the region's magnificent, braided rivers.
+The Coastal Pacific train is rated one of New Zealand’s best scenic train trips, with an on-board licensed café, GPS triggered (at-seat) commentary and open air-viewing, it’s an unforgettable experience and a relaxing journey.
+Once we reach the coastal town of Picton, at the head of the Marlborough Sounds, we will hop off the train, stretch our legs for 20 minutes, then return to the train to cruise the rails once again along the rugged coastline to our final destination, Kaikoura, and our seaside accommodation.

-We have an exciting day in store, we will be armed with sonar rather than the cold steel harpoon of centuries gone by.
+Remember to get some sea legs medication at the local chemist for whale watching if you suffer from motion sickness.
+We have an exciting day in store, as we will be armed with sonar rather than the cold steel harpoon of centuries gone by.
 Kaikoura's whale watching is one of New Zealand's deservedly famous attractions.
-Whale Watch is the original guided cruise company to take trips out along the Kaikoura coast and view these magnificent whales and other amazing marine life.
+Whale Watch is the original guided cruise company that takes trips out along the Kaikoura coast and view these magnificent whales and other amazing marine life.
 Just offshore from the town of Kaikoura, a deep undersea canyon attracts an extraordinary abundance of marine life, the most famous being the Sperm Whale.
-As the Whale watching capital of New Zealand, every Whale Watch tour is a unique experience and the sightings vary.
+As the Whale watching capital of New Zealand, every Whale Watch tour is a unique experience, and the sightings vary.
 Giant Sperm Whales are the stars of the show and year-round residents.
-A typical Whale Watch tour may encounter New Zealand Fur Seals, pods of Dusky Dolphins and the endangered Wandering Albatross.
-Depending on the season you may also see migrating Humpback Whales, Pilot Whales, Blue Whales and Southern Right Whales.
-Kaikoura often hosts the worlds largest dolphin the Orca and is home to the worlds smallest and rarest marine dolphin the Hectors.
-Our expedition will take 3.5hrs and will be cancelled if the weather is not suitable.
-We have a plan B up our sleeve if this is the case.
-Once we return from a great few hours on the water we will return and spend a relaxing afternoon exploring around Kaikoura and walking some of the easy coastal walks available.
+A typical Whale Watch tour may encounter New Zealand Fur Seals, pods of Dusky Dolphins, and the endangered Wandering Albatross.
+Depending on the season, you may also see migrating Humpback Whales, Pilot Whales, Blue Whales, and Southern Right Whales.
+Kaikoura often hosts the world's largest dolphin, the Orca, and is home to the world's smallest and rarest marine dolphin, the Hector's.
+Our expedition will take 3.5hrs and will be canceled if the weather is not suitable.
+However, we have a plan B up our sleeve if this is the case.
+Once we return from a great few hours on the water, we will spend a relaxing afternoon exploring around Kaikoura and walking some of the easy coastal walks available.

-This morning we travel back to Christchurch then home.
-Travelling via the very picturesque Inland Road, stopping at a lovely local café for morning tea.
-From here we will make our way through lovely mountain scenery on to Christchurch airport and home.
+This morning we travel back to Christchurch then home, travelling via the very picturesque Inland Road and stopping at a lovely local café for morning tea.
+From here, we will make our way through lovely mountain scenery on to Christchurch airport and home.

 VIP Club Member Price - Tauranga